 "When looking at all the sample and carrier costs we just covered, starting in product development becomes most important.
 Also because of the current situation most brands are in: they can’t travel and eventually struggle to keep track of their whole supply chain.
 3D would solve a lot of these challenges, especially the inefficiencies resulting from sample delays.
 Of course, there are also a lot of wins in other areas to drive your sales figures.
 Once you basically start to attach a fitting to everything, from internal product development, to external supplier partnerships, to aligning it with Sales & Marketing – that’s when you see the full magic of it."

 Even if you disagree with Frederik’s perception that the right time has already come for everyone and emphasize on the importance of waiting for more feasible use cases and best practices, it is undeniable that 3D will shake up the industry by opening up for new avenues in production and promotion.
 To not reach a dead end here, brands must pave their way into it sooner than later.

-This is why together with Frederik Smed, Delogue is hosting an exclusive webinar to release the 3D Lite Approach – the key to the door for 3D technology adoption with minimum risk for the SME fashion brand.
+This is why together with Frederik Smed, Delogue hosted an exclusive webinar to release the 3D Lite Approach - the key to the door for 3D technology adoption with minimum risk for the SME fashion brand.

-Implementing 3D: A beginner’s guide for fashion brands – will be a live webinar airing on the 9th of June 2022, 11 AM (UTC +2).
-Click here to secure your place for the webinar.
+Implementing 3D: A beginner's guide for fashion brands – Click here to register for On-Demand access to the webinar.